 Protect Your Garden from Bugs –

-If you’re trying to have the best garden you can on a budget, lemon balm can help you not only keep more money in your pocket, but also help you to keep creepy crawly things that would destroy your plants away.
+If you’re trying to have the best garden you can on a budget (Six Dollar Family), lemon balm can help you not only keep more money in your pocket, but also help you to keep creepy crawly things that would destroy your plants away.
 Grow or spread lemon balm leaves around the garden to help keep destructive bugs away.

 Keep Mosquitos Away –

 Citronella is great for keeping mosquitos away which is why we make DIY Citronella Candles during the summer, but lemon balm is also a great natural mosquito repellent.
 Add a drop or two of lemon balm essential oil to a carrier oil and wear it around your neck in a diffuser necklace to keep them off your body.
 If you’re trying to keep mosquitos away from an area, you can spread lemon balm leaves away or diffuse lemon balm essential oil.

 Attract bees to your garden –

 While one of the ways to use lemon balm is to keep unwanted bugs out of your garden, another is to attract bees to your garden.
 Honeybees are such a vital part of our ecosystem so having a way to attract them is a fantastic thing!
 Simply grow lemon balm in your garden and you’ll attract those good bugs that our world needs!